 ‘Junkie XL’ (or Thomas Holkenborg) lends his hand to the original score for the film, utilising amazing guitar rifts to sound as if the soundtrack had been ripped straight from a classic rock album.
 Backing-up many of the fast-paced action scenes perfectly, which was surprising as this composer’s other scores are usually very forgettable.
 The original score is even given reference within the film, as we later see the character: ‘Coma-Doof Warrior’ who plays an electric guitar.

-Of course the easiest criticism of: ‘Mad Max: Fury Road’ is its lack of story and developed characters, and although the film definitely does have a fairly simplistic story and relativity weak characters.
+The easiest criticism one can make when it comes to ‘Mad Max: Fury Road’ is pointing-out its lack of story and developed characters, and although it is true the film definitely does have a fairly simplistic narrative and relativity weak character moments.
 I’d argue this works to the film’s benefit, as the film does have plenty of great world-building, and fills the majority of it’s runtime with exactly what it’s audience desires to see, which is obviously the main goal of the film.
 As the film never pretends to be something that it isn’t.
 Another element of the film I don’t personally like is the editing, as although I understand the need to have quick editing to keep-up with the film’s fast-pacing and action.
 Most of the editing throughout the film feels very chaotic and even slightly messy at points, coming-off as a distraction from what’s on-screen more than anything else.

 Overall, I truly adore ‘Mad Max: Fury Road,’ as although it may not be a masterpiece when it comes to filmmaking.
 It’s definitely up there with some of the best action flicks of this decade.
 As some unbelievable action scenes and stunts, a brilliant cast, and some outstanding cinematography, leave ‘Mad Max: Fury Road’ a breath of fresh air for the action genre despite the film’s pretty basic story and bizarre editing choices.
 Now all we have to do is just wait until George Miller brings-us another exciting instalment in this franchise.
 Final Rating: 8/10.